UNISvalbard/KHO-starcalibration/README.md

   - calibration parameters that you can use to e.g. project data on maps for further analysis such as satellite trajectories across the field-of-views of the imagers
 - example calibrations for selected instruments at [Kjell Henriksen Observatory](http://kho.unis.no)

+## Notes

+The short test scripts are there to do a quick functional test, but for an actual scientific study, one should use a larger number of reference points (stars).
+However, even with only four stars, we can obtain a pretty good results that may be sufficient.

+See e.g. [A detailed study of auroral fragments](http://urn.kb.se/resolve?urn=urn:nbn:se:uu:diva-388546) by Joshua Dreyer.

 ## To do

 - [ ] Convert Matlab-scripts to python